What is a 51% attack and how is it prevented?

 Nevertheless, even for the smallest blockchain networks it remains crucial to make it as difficult as possible for one miner to become the majority player.
 All Proof of Work-based networks have a built-in incentive for miners to improve their equipment on an ongoing basis.
 If they don’t do so, they begin to fall behind everyone else in a network and don’t receive any block rewards.

 In line with this, the risk of a 51% attack is one reason why some advocates believe that Proof of Stake (PoS) is a more secure consensus mechanism than Proof of Work.
-True enough, in its most basic form, PoS incentivises control by the richest users but in most cases, networks have moved beyond this structure to more decentralised alternatives like Delegated-Proof-of-Stake (DPoS), which we have mentioned in a lesson 7.
+True enough, in its most basic form, PoS incentivises control by the richest users but in most cases, networks have moved beyond this structure to more decentralised alternatives like Delegated-Proof-of-Stake (DPoS).

 A strong network community